Jon Favreau

 On the Set of Iron Man

-When considering that Iron Man of 2008 was the first film of the Marvel Cinematic Universe, Jon's role in the destiny of the company was historical - he managed to set the trend on superhero films and made the audience love them.
+Considering that 2008's Iron Man launched the Marvel Cinematic Universe, Jon's role in the company's destiny was historic - he set the superhero film trend and made audiences fall in love with the genre.

-I still feel myself a part of this family.
-Even though I don`t sit in a director`s seat on the set, for I work on another film, portraying Tony Stark`s driver, or attend a premiere screening, or talk on the phone with another film director, it`s still nice to see where the Marvel films are going to.
-I`m so glad that this franchise is still topical.
+I still feel like part of this family.
+Even though I don't sit in the director's chair on set anymore - whether I'm working on another film, playing Tony Stark's driver, attending a premiere, or talking with other directors - it's still amazing to see where Marvel films are headed.
+I'm so glad this franchise stays relevant.
 I feel like a proud grandpa!

-After the wave of success, there was another sequel Iron Man II (2010) accepted by the audience with equal interest.
-But the third part of the much-talked-of fantasy was directed by Shane Black.
-Over four years, Favreau got tired of comics production and agreed to join the project only as one of the characters, Happy Hogan.
+Following this success, the sequel Iron Man 2 (2010) was equally well-received by audiences.
+However, the third installment of the popular franchise was directed by Shane Black.
+After four years, Favreau grew weary of comic book productions and agreed to join the project only as a character, Happy Hogan.

 Shane Black and Jon Favreau